Remote Ergonomics: How to hack your home working setup

 You can watch a short video of me working in different areas of my home here:

+When setting up a home office, there are a few things to bear in mind.
 If you’re unable to find yourself working with a desk and chair and you only have a sofa or a soft chair there are still ways to set yourself up better.
-This setup isn’t ideal, and you should always aim to work with a proper desk and chair but sometimes needs must.
+This work from home setup isn’t ideal, and you should always aim to work with a proper desk and chair but sometimes needs must.

 If you’re working from your sofa, have your feet planted on the floor and back supported.
 If you can’t reach the back of the sofa, add cushions until you feel supported in an upright position but slightly reclined also.
 Place your laptop in your lap and put a cushion or a tray between your laptop and the tops of your thighs.
 This will help to raise the height of the laptop but also keep your shoulders down and relaxed, elbows by your side and wrists straight.